rednafi/digressions/_pages/about.md

 Redowan Delowar is currently working as a junior Data Scientist for ShopUp (~2 years).

-Redowan primarily focuses on computational statistics, representation learning and software development.
-He is an avid machine learning evangelist, researcher, practitioner and open source developer.
+Redowan primarily focuses on Computational Statistics, Representation Learning and Software development.
+He is an avid Machine Learning evangelist, researcher, practitioner and Open Source developer.
 He is also available for on-site teaching, presentations and certain types of short term contract works.

 Contact
 --------